-Join Sean Adams for an in-depth discussion in this video Protest, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video Protest, part of Learning Graphic Design History.

 - Political activism has been…a part of graphic design for centuries.…We use images or symbols and words…to convey our point of view.…This is a constant in our profession.…Benjamin Franklin did it with his printing press,…hippies did it in the 1960s, and we do it today.…In order to understand the 1960s,…we need to go back to World War II.…During the war, women and minorities…experienced new freedoms.…Women were told they were strong enough…to be in the workplace, building ships and airplanes,…and everyone was called on to do his or her part,…regardless of race, religion, or gender.…